elasticio/elasticio.github.io/content/_getting-started/webhooks-flow.md

 As you can see in the screenshot above there are multiple types of credentials available to choose in the *Type* drop-down.
 We will cover the Webhook credential [later in this article](#securing-your-webhooks).
-For now let's choose the `No Auth` option to continue with webhook creation.
+For now let's choose the `No Auth` option to continue with webhook creation and click on *Save*.
 The result should look like in the following screenshot.

 {% include img.html
 url="/assets/img/getting-started/webhook-flow/webhook-flow-05.png"
 title="Create credentials" %}

-Now click on *Save* to continue to with webhook creation.

-![Add sample manually](/assets/img/getting-started/webhook-flow/webhook-flow-07.png "Add sample manually")

 Next we need to give the sample data structure which the webhook expects to receive from the external system.
 Click on *Add sample manually* or *Send sample request* button to add your sample.
+You can also just Skip the Sample.
 To *Send sample request* you can use [Postman](https://www.postman.com).

+![Add sample manually](/assets/img/getting-started/webhook-flow/webhook-flow-07.png "Add sample manually")

-The only supported format for the input sample is `JSON`, so your sample must be a valid JSON object.
+>**Please Note:** The only supported format for the input sample is `JSON`, so your sample must be a valid JSON object.
+If an error is made in the input, it will be marked in red and you will not be able to save this sample until you fix the error.

 ![Paste the JSON](/assets/img/getting-started/webhook-flow/webhook-flow-08.png "Paste the JSON")